 Uva Ursi Fruit

 After noticing the way burdock stuck to his clothes, George de Mestral of Switzerland studied the plant and invented the idea of velcro.
-European folk herbalists used burdock for a number of health concerns, and modern science shows that it is rich in essential fatty acids (including long-chain EFA’s, which are somewhat rare) and phytosterols.
+European folk herbalists used burdock for several health concerns, and modern science shows that it’s rich in essential fatty acids (including long-chain EFA’s, which are somewhat rare) and phytosterols.

 In ancient Greece, parsley was part of traditional burial rituals.
 Commonly used today to freshen breath, parsley is rich in chlorophyll and is a good source of iron.
-It is a popular essential oil, often used to help promote healthy urine flow.
+It’s a popular essential oil, often used to help promote healthy urine flow.

-No. There are no stimulants in Gladder Bladder™ and it shouldn’t affect your sleep.
-If you struggle with falling or staying asleep we recommend our product DreamOn™ Zen.
+No. There are no stimulants in Gladder Bladder, and it shouldn’t affect your sleep.
+If you struggle with falling or staying asleep, we recommend trying DreamOn™ Zen.

-Are there are any side effects from taking Gladder Bladder™?
+Are there are any side effects from taking Gladder Bladder?
 (Risks?)

 There are certain hygienic and lifestyle choices that can help maintain the health of the urinary tract, such as:

-Cutting out soda and drinking plenty of good clean water on a daily basis to reduce stress on your kidneys.
+- Cutting out soda and drinking plenty of good clean water daily to reduce stress on your kidneys.